Welcome to SpeedRatings

 which creates the huge value for us.
 Quite simply, why should you settle for less?
 Why be happy with odds of 66/1 at Starting Price (SP)

 for Auroras Encore winning the 2013 Grand National when you could get 127.13 at Betfair Starting Price (BSP)?
 Yes, we and our subscribers

 were all 'on' Auroras Encore that day, in a 'big way', it was a very memorable day indeed!
-Betfair currently give all new customers £30
+Betfair currently give all new customers who

-of free bets, all you need to do is to register for a new account with them which you can do by
+are also members of SpeedRatings.com, a Special Offer, all you need to do is to register for a new account with them, which you can do by

 Which type of bets should I place?